GSA/digitalgov.gov/content/topics/governance/_index.md

   title: "Governance: essential knowledge"
   resources:
   - title: "An introduction to digital governance"
-    summary: " Get an overview of the internal systems and processes used to manage digital presence."
+    summary: "Get an overview of the internal systems and processes used to manage digital presence."
     href: "https://digital.gov/resources/an-introduction-to-digital-governance/"
   - title: "What are agency reporting requirements?"
     summary: "Learn what the Office of Management and Budget (OMB) requires federal executive agencies to complete by September 2024 (one year after  M-23-22 issuance)."